 have COVID-19.
 Click here.

 Social distancing is one of the tools we have to prevent the spread of illness, such as COVID-19.
 It means limiting our activities to only what is essential and putting space between us and others.
 The Governor’s Office and the Ky.
 Department for Public Health have issued guidance and orders to promote social distancing, as well as promote safe reopening of the economy.
 More details can be found here: www.kycovid19.ky.gov.

 What should you do if you think you may have COVID-19?

-If you have recently traveled from an affected area, or have had close contact with someone diagnosed with COVID-19, monitor for symptoms such as fever, cough and/or difficulty breathing.
+If you have had close contact with someone diagnosed with COVID-19, monitor for symptoms such as fever, cough and/or difficulty breathing.
 If you develop symptoms, avoid contact with others, and call your doctor or healthcare provider.
 Tell them about your symptoms and recent travel history.
 They will provide you further instruction.
 Do NOT travel if you are sick.

 How is NKY Health addressing COVID-19?

 NKY Health has been actively responding to the COVID-19 crisis for months.
 We continue to provide guidance and collaborate with local officials, health care providers, first responders, schools, businesses, social service agencies, and others, as well as respond to a high volume of questions from the public.
 We are also coordinating the distribution of personal protective equipment from the Strategic National Stockpile to health care providers and first responders.

 - Stay informed with reliable sources, but don’t overwhelm yourself – limit yourself on how much news you read/hear.

 - Take a break from social media about COVID-19, especially the rumors and misinformation.